phantomaton-ai/lovecraft/README.md

 ### Lint 🧹
 - `lovecraft -l` or `lovecraft --lint`: Runs ESLint on your code.

-### All Checks 🔮
-- `lovecraft -a` or `lovecraft --all`: Runs tests, generates coverage, and lints the code.

 ### Publish 🚀
-- `lovecraft -p` or `lovecraft --publish`: Runs tests, generates coverage, lints the code, and then publishes the package using `bumpkin.patch()`.
+- `lovecraft -p` or `lovecraft --publish`: Bumps the version, then tags and publishes the package.

 When using the `--publish` option, Lovecraft will run all the other checks (test, lint, coverage) first.
 The package will only be published if all the checks pass successfully.
-This ensures that you don't accidentally publish a package with failing tests or linting issues.
+This can be used to prevent the accidental publication of a package with failing tests or linting issues.

+### All 🔮
+- `lovecraft -a` or `lovecraft --all`: Runs tests, generates coverage, and lints the code.

+Note that "all" means "all checks" in this context; it does not publish the package.
+However, `lovecraft --all --publish` is a great way to ensure that all checks pass before publishing the package.

 ## Conventions 🕸️